gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 search" will behave as though you don't have Advanced Search enabled at all for your instance and search using other data sources (ie. PostgreSQL data and Git data).

+### Data recovery: Elasticsearch is a secondary data store only

+The use of Elasticsearch in GitLab is only ever as a secondary data store.
+This means that all of the data stored in Elasticsearch can always be derived again from other data sources, specifically PostgreSQL and Gitaly.
+Therefore, if the Elasticsearch data store is ever corrupted for whatever reason, you can simply reindex everything from scratch.